Swedish foreign fighters in the Syrian and Iraqi civil wars: Legal consequences

-Despite strong reactions and the expressed will to broadly punish Jihadist foreign fighters, only two of the those who have returned to Sweden have been sentenced for any crime.
+Despite strong reactions and the expressed will to broadly punish Jihadist foreign fighters, only two of those who have returned to Sweden have been sentenced for any crime.
 The newspaper Svenska Dagbladet reported that prosecution of foreign fighters would be difficult or even impossible.[12]
 The Swedish public broadcasting, SVT, reported that those who had returned from serving violent Islamist groups in other countries constitute an ongoing threat to Sweden.
 Despite this the legal framework hinders most prosecution.
 The defense attorney Thomas Olsson told the Swedish public broadcaster, SVT that the current legal framework lacked almost all potency in fighting terrorism.
 Critics claim that the current legal framework is not insufficient in itself and that foreign fighter could be prosecuted.

 The lawyers Sten De Geer and Kjell Jönsson, have stated in a joint opinion piece that foreign fighters can and should be prosecuted on the charges of aiding terrorism.
 Meaning that the current doctrine of only seeking to punish those who have admitted or can be proven to have committed concrete violent actions is not the only or definitive interpretation of Swedish law.
 They state that these foreign fighters could all be charged for assisting others in criminal activity, an action that has been penalized within the Swedish legal code since long before any of the foreign fighters departed Sweden to join Jihadist groups.
 They argue that all who departed from Sweden to join violent jihadist groups in Syria or Iraq could be prosecuted.

 The legal expert Dick Sundevall has stated the same thesis in an opinion piece published in the legal magazine Paragraf.
 The organization "Demokrati och upprättelse" established itself in late 2019 as an activist group working for the prosecution of all foreign fighters who joined ISIS.
 The group's founders presented their legal casework to a former judge, Krister Thelin, who concurred that their claim stands on strong legal ground.
 The Economist has also claimed in one of its informational videos that even going to live in ISIS territory is a crime under EU law.